spotDL/spotify-downloader/README.md

 #### Download playlists by username

 - You can also load songs using Spotify username if you don't have the playlist URL.
-(Open profile in Spotify, click on the three little dots below name, "Share", "Copy to clipboard", paste last numbers into command-line: `https://open.spotify.com/user/0123456790`)
+(Open profile in Spotify, click on the three little dots below name, "Share", "Copy to clipboard", paste last numbers or text into command-line: `https://open.spotify.com/user/0123456790`)

 - Try running `python3 spotdl.py -u <your_username>`, it will show all your public playlists.